-- 1. Stop machine on a 17° slope (30% grade) facing downhill.
-Stop the engine and engage parking brake. - 2.
-Repeat procedure with machine facing uphill.
+- Stop machine on a 17° slope (30% grade) facing downhill.
+Stop the engine and engage parking brake. - Repeat procedure with machine facing uphill.

 Result: Parking brake must hold the machine stationary.
-(Machine should move no more that 24 in (61cm) in one hour.)
-If machine moves more than that, brakes need to be adjusted.
-See your authorized dealer or refer to Adjusting Parking Brake in the SERVICE section.
+(Machine should move no more than 24 in.
+(61cm) in one hour.)
+If machine moves more than that, contact your authorized dealer.